jganley/wifi-localization/README.md

 # WiFi Localization

 Built in C and Python.
-Our program utilizes MacOS wireless connection tools to scan wifi access points and compare a users wireless profile to a database of previously collected location based profiles.
+Our program utilizes MacOS wireless connection tools to scan wifi access points and compare a user's wireless profile to a database of previously collected location based profiles.
 Based on this analysis, we are able to accurately guess a user's location.

 ## Included Files